GDSC-KIIT/project-halide/README.md

 # Project Halide

 HalideOS is an experimental operating system written entirely from scratch.
 It supports a basic shell with some commands including a command line calculator.
-You can boot it up and run it in a virtual machine.
+You can boot it up in virtual box.

 ## Motivation